KassSTEM/instructional-design/README.md

 # Instructional Design Example
 Welcome!
-Here you will find an example instructional design project.
+Here you will find an example instructional design project created using Articulate's Rise 360 authoring software.